-If you’re a teacher, educator, or faculty member, you can take the lead yourself and bring some of these ideas into your lectures or classroom!
+If you’re a teacher, educator, or faculty member, you can take the lead yourself and bring some of these ideas into your online lectures or classroom!

-Talk to your professor or teaching assistant after class or during office hours about the Science Rising Challenge and the importance of participating in our democratic process.
+Reach out to your professor or teaching assistant about the Science Rising Challenge and the importance of participating in our democratic process.
 There are many ways they can help.

-It helps if you create a good elevator pitch to explain why you’re asking your TA or professor to take action, and why it matters to you and your campus community.
+It helps if you create a good pitch to explain why you’re asking your TA or professor to take action, and why it matters to you and your campus community.
 Practice with a friend, and don’t give up!
 If you don’t normally talk about civic engagement in class, here are some talking points to work with or use as inspiration: